paayalrakesh/PennyPal/README.md

 ## 📃 Documentation

-* Part 1 Design document included in repo under `/docs`
+* Lecturer Feedback pdf included as well as Part 1 Research and Design documents in repo under. `/docs`
 * Code comments and logging provided throughout
 * View `/README.md` and `/.github/workflows/` for CI/CD